Traditional games in the Philippines: Agawan base

-Sekyu base
+Sekyu base or Moro Moro

 Sekyu base is a version of Agawan Base without score limits.
+Each two teams has a "'base'" which can be any object like a tree or a post and in order to win, the players have to touch the enemy's base and say "'Sekyubase!'" before getting touched by the enemies.
+Players out in the open are vulnerable to getting captured by the enemy players unless they touch their home base and try capture them back by saying "'Sekyu'".
+Captured players have to hold on to the enemy's base and form a human chain reaching towards the allies as touching the hand of the person at the end of the chain grants as an easier win than touching the base itself.
+This serves as a balancing mechanism if a team has a lot of captives.
 If a team scores five points, the game continues.
 The players can hide near the enemy base and ambush them.

 Araw-lilim

 Araw-lilim (lit. sun and shade): The it or tagger tries to tag or touch any of the players in the light.

 Bahay-bahayan

 Players make imaginary houses using curtains, spare wood, ropes, or other items.
 They assign each individual what they wanted each implement to be, to not be caught by him.

 Iring-iring

 Iring-iring (lit. go round and round until the hanky drops): After the it is determined, he/she goes around the circle and drops the handkerchief behind another player.
 When the player notices the handkerchief is behind them, he or she has to pick up the handkerchief and go after the it around the circle. the it has to reach the vacant spot left by the player before the it is tagged; otherwise, the it has to take the handkerchief once more.